e-gun/HipparchiaGoServer/INSTRUCTIONS/INSTALLATION_NIX.md

  # "local" is for Unix domain socket connections only
  local   all             all                                     password

+ # IPv4 local connections:
+ host    all             all             127.0.0.1/32            password
 ```
-5. IF you do not see that block, edit `pg_hba.conf`.
+5. IF you see that block and the `METHOD` is not right, then edit `pg_hba.conf`.
    - After the edit, you need to and reload the server: `sudo systemctl restart postgresql-15`, vel sim.).

 ---